 More delicious and easy lamb recipes to try.

-I loved this easy lamb roast dinner because it’s naturally low carb and the additional smoke flavor of the meat made it extra special.
+My family just loved this easy lamb roast dinner because it’s naturally low carb and the additional smoke flavor of the meat made it extra special.
 I hope you give this one a try if you have a smoker already.
 And if you don’t, you might want to think about it.
 Enjoy!

-- 5 pound leg of lamb, boneless
+- 5 pound leg of lamb, bone-less

 - 2 tablespoons olive oil